danielsaidi/SystemNotification/README.md

 ### SystemNotificationContext

-While the above examples show how easy it is to add a notification to a view, it just supports a single view.
+While the above examples are easy, they just support a single view or additional state to switch between views.

-Instead of having a state and a modifier per notification, you can use a `SystemNotificationContext` to present many different notifications with a single modifier.
+A `SystemNotificationContext` can be used to present many different notifications with a single modifier.

-Just create a `@StateObject` in your presenting view, then use the context-specific view modifier:
+Just create a `@StateObject` in your presenting view, then use the context-specific view modifier to attach the notification to any view:

 ```swift
 @StateObject private var context = SystemNotificationContext()